aolarchive/stitch/stitch-library-examples/README-MemShoppingCartExample.md

 * op="replace" path="/products/100" value={"count": 10}
 * op="remove"  path="/products/100"

-To run the example, use the following command in Terminal 1.
+To run the example, use the following commands in Terminal 1.

-$ mvn clean package tomcat7:run
+~/stitch $ mvn clean package
+~/stitch $ cd stitch-library-examples/target

+Replace <version> in the command below with version number ~/stitch $ java -jar stitch-library-examples-<version>-war-exec.jar

 Tomcat7 will start up and load up the Shopping Cart App